reynotekoppele/cookie-parser/README.md

 });
 ```

-You could als combine these options
+You could also combine these options
 ```Javascript
 Cookies.set("name", "value", {
   days: 7,